-9.3.
+10.3.
 Reporting responsibilities

-King's College Hospital NHS Foundation Trust has delegated the delivery of the Sponsor's responsibility for Pharmacovigilance (as defined in Regulation 5 of the Medicines for Human Use (Clinical Trials) Regulations 2004 to the KHP King's Health Partners Clinical Trials Office (KHP-CTO).
+King's College Hospital NHS Foundation Trust has delegated the delivery of the Sponsor's responsibility for Pharmacovigilance (as defined in Regulation 5 of the Medicines for Human Use (Clinical Trials)

+Regulations 2004 to the King's Health Partners Clinical Trials Office (KHP-CTO).

-All SAEs, SARs and SUSARs (excepting those specified in this protocol as not requiring reporting) will be reported immediately (and certainly no later than 24hrs) by the site PI or delegate to the KHP-CTO and CI for review in accordance with the current Pharmacovigilance Policy.
+All SAEs, SARs and SUSARs (excepting those specified in this protocol as not requiring reporting) will be reported immediately (and certainly no later than 24hrs) by the site PI or delegate to the KHP-CTO and measures are not considered to be SAEs and should be reported in the normal way, on the AE log and other appropriate CRFs.

+CI for review in accordance with the current Pharmacovigilance Policy.

-Death as a result of disease progression and other events that are primary or secondary outcome measures are not considered to be SAEs and should be reported in the normal way, on the appropriate CRF.
+Death as a result of disease progression and other events that are primary or secondary outcome termination of trial IMP

-SAEs only need be reported for 30 days post termination of trial IMP
+SAEs (with the exception of death) only need be reported if they occur within 30 days post

-The KHP-CTO will report SUSARs to the regulatory authorities (MHRA, competent authorities of other EEA (European Economic Area) states in which the trial is taking place.
+The KHP-CTO will report SUSARs to the regulatory authorities (MHRA, competent authorities of other

+EEA (European Economic Area) states in which the trial is taking place.